 The story goes like this.
 It was the morning of a 2-day, intensive coaches clinic that I had to attend and I was bleeding like a stuck pig.
 Panic had set in.
 I was about to sit in a room, or be on a field with, mostly men and, as luck would have it, my period was in full force.
-How in the heck was I going to manage without all future coaches throughout the entire state of Illinois knowing that Michelle Anderson was on her period?
+How in the heck was I going to manage without all coaches throughout the entire state of Illinois knowing that Michelle Anderson was on her period?
+You know the drill.
+Unless I figured something out, there were at a minimum, six bathroom trips in my future.
+How was I going to manage when I was supposed to be on the field?

-Lucky for me, I am 1 of 4 sisters and a lifestyle blogger so I have my hand on the pulse of everything Cool-Ass Shit.
-In this case, Cool Vagina Shit.
-LOL.
-I had heard and read about this alternative and decided to take the plunge.
-My experience was better than good and, hand on the Bible, I will never use a tampon again.
-Buckle up, I will get candid and graphic but I promise you will be left curious enough to try the Diva Cup for yourself.
+My experience was better than good and, hands on the Bible, I will never use a tampon again.
+Buckle up, I will get candid and graphic but I promise you will be left curious enough to try a menstrual cup for yourself.

 - It is a reusable silicone cup made for collecting rather than absorbing menstrual flow.

-- The Diva Cup does not contain any of the following: latex, plastic, PVC, acrylic, BPA and colors and dyes and some other harmful stuff we don’t need to be inserting into our nether regions.
+- Most, if not all, cups do not contain any of the following: latex, plastic, PVC, acrylic, BPA, and colors and dyes and some other harmful stuff we don’t need to be inserting into our nether regions.

-- The Diva Cup is eco-friendly.
+- It’s also eco-friendly.
 The hippie in me loves this!

-- The cost is $30.
+- They cost between $30-$45.
 Just think, you will never have to buy another box of toxic, uncomfortable, unreliable tampons again.

 This part is a bit graphic and, if you are prudish or not comfortable with handling your lady bits, this product is not for you.
 I think my 3-year stint with infertility at a teaching hospital has me pretty “open” to the menses cup.
 Inserting a malleable tulip-shaped cup was a piece of cake considering I had a twin pregnancy and prior to that, a number of tests and items jammed on up in there.
-Using the Diva Cup requires 2 hands, 1 vagina, patience and a bit of a learning curve when it comes to insertion.
-READ THE INSTRUCTIONS THOROUGHLY.
-Don’t be scared.
-Nothing is going to get lost up there.
-The Diva Cup website is a wealth of information and you can find answers to all of your questions right there.
+When it comes to inserting the cup it requires two hands, one vagina, patience, and a bit of a learning curve.

 You will fold, insert and gently twist the cup to ensure it opens and can then collect your menses.
 I promise, for the bleeders, this product is a game-changer.